FWDP/barangay-bond/README.md

    ```

 2. **Initialize Environment Configuration:**
-   Create a `.env` file in the root directory and populate your Firebase client keys and Gemini API key.
+   Create a `.env` file in the root directory and populate your Firebase and Gemini API keys.

 3. **Install Frontend Dependencies:**
    ```bash